This is the ultimate guide to the bullet journal index.

 What is a Bullet Journal Index

-Unquestionably, bullet journal index is a main basic element you should create in your notebook as first.
+Unquestionably, the bullet journal index is the main basic element you should create in your notebook as first.

-It’s more essential than you thought it would.
+It’s more essential than you thought it would be.

-Sometimes, especially in the beginning of bullet journaling, you may think the bujo index page is unnecessary.
+Sometimes, especially at the beginning of bullet journaling, you may think the bujo index page is unnecessary.

 However, don’t be short-sighted.

-Maybe now you have only 10 pages of bullet journal spreads and it’s so easy to navigate through it.
+Maybe now you have only 10 pages of bullet journal spreads and it’s so easy to navigate through them.